Co-author: Olivia Fairhurst

 15. Bottle your own water.

 There’s something satisfying about bottled water, but that doesn’t mean you have to buy a new bottle every day.
-Buy the bottle and then subsequently refill it from a tap or water cooler.
+With plastic fizzling out, buy a reusable bottle instead and then subsequently refill it from a tap or water cooler.

 16. Eat more vegetables.